 Funnelback supports the storing of multiple alternative values within a single metadata string.
 When comparing or presenting values from a metadata string, a particular value can be selected by specifying a key, with fallback to a default value if the key is not present.

 Note: If a metadata field containing multiple alternative values is accessed without using the special options in the table below, the whole string will be used.
 To use the default value you must use the special options with a non-existent key, such as 'default'.

-Documents containing alternative metadata values can publish this metadata in the following form:
+Documents containing alternative metadata values should publish this metadata in the following form:

 <meta name="FIELD" content="DEFAULT_VALUE;NUM_EXCEPTIONS;(KEY;VALUE)...(KEY;VALUE)" />